Graduation Requirements for Undergraduates

 Please remember: active students must renew a request for non-disclosure each year to keep such requests in effect.
 The University may disclose directory information about former students without meeting notification requirements; however, at the last opportunity as a student (just prior to departure from the University), written requests for non-disclosure will remain in effect until a written request to change non-disclosure status is made by the student.

 Due to production demands in registration services (both campuses), requests for student records services cannot be processed on demand.
-Students are advised to plan on a three-to-five-day turn-around on requests.
+Students are advised to plan on a three-to-five-business day turn-around on requests.

 At the end of each fall and spring semester, Registration Services must process significant volumes of grades, completions, and verifications after all final grades are submitted by instructors.
 This end-of-term processing is not finished for a minimum of two weeks after the last final exam.